-The two vaccines currently being distributed have gone through a rigorous FDA approval process, and California, along with several other states, empaneled a group of scientists to conduct an independent review.
-The clinical trials included a diverse mix of races and ages, and the vaccines have shown a 94-95% efficacy rate against becoming ill with COVID-19.
+The three vaccines currently being distributed have gone through a rigorous FDA approval process, and California, along with several other states, empaneled a group of scientists to conduct an independent review.
+The clinical trials included a diverse mix of races and ages, and all vaccines have shown a high efficacy rate against becoming ill with, being hospitalized or dying from COVID-19.

 When can older adults get vaccinated?

 Every local health department is operating on its own timeline, and large health systems like Kaiser may have their own timeline too.
-Governor Newsom announced on January 13, 2021 that local jurisdictions could start vaccinating older adults 65+ along with certain categories of essential workers.
-Advocates should check with their health system or local health department on the status of the vaccine rollout in their county or system, and for instructions on how to obtain the vaccine.
+Advocates should check with their health system or local health department on the status of the vaccine rollout in their county or system and for instructions on how to obtain the vaccine.

 Where can older adults get vaccinated?

 Similar to the annual flu shot, most older Californians who live in the community will be vaccinated at health providers like hospitals, clinics, doctor’s offices, or pharmacies.
 Counties are also ramping temporary mass community vaccination sites.
 For residents of long-term care facilities, facilities had the option to sign up with a federal partnership program with CVS and Walgreens to administer the vaccine at facilities through on-site vaccination clinics or coordinate with their local health department.